Running from hysteria

 Welcome

-I’m a 60+ masters runner documenting my journey with endometrial cancer and now Cowden Syndrome.
+I’m a 60+ masters runner documenting my journey with endometrial cancer, colorectal cancer, and Cowden-like Syndrome.

 Find me at: